CristianGivan/FO/src/main/java/com/app/FO/doc/md/Classes/Task.md

 - When a task is created also the topic is crated
 - Work should be the work you apply to task
   - Work has topic where specified the work done
+- estimatedTime is the time estimated to work on this task
+- workingTime is the time worked at the task is sum of all work done
+- workingProgress is the work done to complete the task

 # ToDo